 Art and art nouveau or Secessionist architecture blend seamlessly throughout the city.
 Check out Bedö-Ház whose permanent exhibition of Hungarian art nouveau spreads over several floors.
 Then seek out the historic and recently restored elaborate New York Palace and Café considered when it first opened its doors to the country’s literati in 1894 to be the “most beautiful café in the world.”
 Even if you are not an opera buff, a visit to admire the beautiful decorative interior and plush décor of the Hungarian State Opera House is a must.
 Besides, there could be a popular ballet or symphonic orchestral concert on (with tickets among the most affordable in Europe).

 Budapest is known for its spa culture – there being some 123 natural thermal springs in the city alone.
 With the happy combination of cold winters and an abundance of hot springs, Budapest is indeed one of the world’s great spa cities – if not the spa capital of the world, and for locals, spa culture is a way of life.
-Take the waters with regulars in the sunny yellow and white-trimmed neo-Baroque complex of Széchenyi — the largest thermal spring spa complex in Europe or blend in with tourists in the art deco pools at Gellért Spa.

 While the Danube is perhaps the lifeblood of the city, the beautiful World Heritage Listed tree-lined Andrássy Avenue with its grand mansions and historical 19th-century buildings (many now converted into elegant hotels, boutiques and restaurants) must be the main artery leading to the heart, Heroes’ Square.
 Go at night when you are likely to be the only ones there and feel the presence of the colossal statues of former Hungarian kings and warriors – the imposing monument being built in 1896 to celebrate the country’s millennium.